lebedov/scikit-cuda/README.rst

 -------
 This software is licensed under the
 `BSD License <http://www.opensource.org/licenses/bsd-license.php>`_.
-See the included LICENSE file for more information.
+See the included `LICENSE`_ file for more information.

+.. _LICENSE: docs/source/license.rst